kevindelord/swift-style-guide/README.markdown

 * Always specify the type to compared a value: add `== type` within your if statements.

-In Swift the type, that a value can be verify against, is uncertain.
+In Global Constants the type, that a value can be verify against, is uncertain.
 An object is sometimes an optional or not, it might be able to be checked against nil or not, maybe a against a boolean, etc.

 For this very specific reason, one should always specify what's after the comparison operator: `==`, `!=, etc.